johnbeve/PHI-696/Project-2/JCheung-P2-README.md

 Each appearance of variable “y” is closed inside the scope of a different quantifier.
 For this reason, it does not fall inside the scope of the other quantifier.

 4. Provide an interpretation I<sub>1</sub> for ALC and an interpretation I<sub>2</sub> for ALCN - each distinct from any interpretation covered in class so far - and construct a bisimulation that demonstrates ALCN is more expressive than ALC.
 Use the [mermaid syntax](https://github.com/mermaid-js/mermaid) of markdown to provide a graphical representation of your work.
 Feel free to use the [mermaid live editor](https://mermaid.live/) when diagramming.

+In order to answer this question, we must first find any concept which is in ALCN but not in ALC.
+That is, we should find any formula with unqualified numerical restrictions (i.e. an ALCN formula).
+If a formula includes some numerical restriction, then it can say exactly the number of successors.
+So when we draw graphs, we should make sure there is a difference in the number of successors in two graphs.

+What this will result in is that the graphical representation of the ALCN formula will be more expressive, whereas the ALC graphical representation will not.

 P = Professor